freyakavanagh/DevOps-Notes/what-is-cloud/README.md

 Function as a Service (FaaS) / Serverless Computing:
 - FaaS allows developers to run individual functions or units of code in response to events without managing the entire infrastructure.
 It automatically scales based on demand, and users are billed based on the actual execution of functions.
+- No control over which servers are spun up and to what degree
 - Examples: AWS Lambda, Azure Functions, Google Cloud Functions.